WP Fusion Review: 7 Cool Things You Can Do With Your Membership Site With This Plug-In

 If you’re using the block editor, you can use the Block Visibility plugin and it’s integration with WP Fusion.
 WP Fusion integrates with a number of other themes and page builders, too, so there’s a pretty good chance that whatever you’re using will work.
 But, as a fallback, you’ve always got the built-in shortcodes.

 WP Fusion Can Work With Another Membership Plugin… Or BE Your Membership Plugin

 Seeing as WP Fusion can lock down content quite well, it is perfectly capable of being the hub of your membership site on it’s own.

-In my case, I use ThriveCart to process orders (read my Thrivecart review).
-Since ThriveCart also closely integrates with my CRM, I have simply built automations into my CRM to handle most of the usual membership related things.
-By adding/removing tags in my CRM, I can control their access to courses.
+I used to use ThriveCart to process orders (read my Thrivecart review).
+Since ThriveCart also integrates with Drip (my CRM at the time), I had simply built automations into my CRM to handle most of the usual membership related things.
+By adding/removing tags in my CRM, I control their access to courses.
 And, of course, WP Fusion works with ThriveCart nicely and can auto-create your member profiles when they purchase.
-(NOTE: In the docs, it makes it seem really difficult to get WPFusion to work with ThriveCart, but I can report I had zero issues with it and it was indeed quite simple.)

 How WP Fusion Works

 WP Fusion works with the API from your CRM to fetch subscriber info, fields and tags.
 It matches every WordPress user by email address and then stores the contact ID from your CRM.